CrackedResearcher/checkout/README.md

 Open http://localhost:3000 - **Done!** The store is ready with a variety of luxurious products to browse.

+NOTE: if you want to see checkout with stripe in action then stripe test api key is needed.
+You will have to generate one and put it in the server/.env file.

 ---

 ### Local Development